Health Happening

 Toxic DIFFUSE or NODULAR Goiter

 • Diffuse Toxic Goiter (a.k.a.
-Graves Disease or exophthalmic goiter) (involves autoimmune-antibodies / auto-antibodies) / Toxic Nodular Goiter (not an autoimmune disease);
+Graves Disease or exophthalmic goiter) (involves autoimmune-antibodies / auto-antibodies) / Toxic Nodular Goiter (is not an autoimmune disease);

 • Excessive secretion of thyroid hormones;